 - Market-oriented and adaptable organisation

-Furthermore, Statkraft has established attractive market positions in emerging markets and wind power, areas which will play key roles in future value creation.
+Furthermore, Statkraft has established attractive market positions in emerging markets and wind power, areas which will play key roles in the future value creation.

 Unique assets and hydropower expertise